Ongoing affiliated institutions in the Academic, edutainment and e-Commerce process in Ethiopia will include,

 “e-Civic Education & Entertainment is the acquisition of knowledge.
 As important as it is, knowledge cannot take the place of wisdom.
 Recognize that formal education may or may not be a solid basis for responsible self-confidence.
-If academic degrees have increased knowledge but have diminished wisdom, then formal education have diminished wisdom, then formal education has become counter-productive.”
-In this regard, more Africans and non-African friends should be able to understand how/why to use this quick reference and resource “Country Manuals on African Nation States”, which I assembled it in the last 28 years.
+If academic degrees have increased knowledge but have diminished wisdom, then formal education has diminished wisdom, then formal education has become counter-productive.”
+In this regard, more Africans and non-African friends should be able to understand how/why to use this quick reference and resource “Country Manuals on African Nation States”, which I assembled in the last 28 years.
 The Africans especially in the diaspora should be able to understand and co-operate with such indigenous initiatives.

 Meantime, I should like to sternly note esteemed readers that some little or idle minds are always ready to blame others and deny credit space where it’s due!
 The problem with closed minded people is that their mouse is always open.
-Here “Country Manuals on African states” which can perhaps be considered tip of the iceberg, re-wrote on each African nation state in a reliable and understandable way.
+Here “Country Manuals on African states” which can perhaps be considered a tip of the iceberg, re-wrote on each African nation state in a reliable and understandable way.
 Though, at last I have to cheer up with such a local phrase “chiggre yellem,” as my countrymen usually term it in the official language “no problem”, the general public have its own choice at last.

-I am now proud to be an Ethiopian producer of such collected volume estimated 18,500+ pages over the African continent.
+I am now proud to be an Ethiopian producer of such collected hyper volume estimated at 18,500+ pages over the African continent.
 Yes, I hopefully can be part and parcel of this process in the foreseeable future, to contribute immensely to an even greater success.
 That would be a fantastic honor for me.

 Letters of Recognition, Testimonial, Appraisal, as well as positive remarks were declared by number of career African diplomats, the multi-disciplinary elite African and non-African professionals whose were the ones endorsed their public approval or support as an act of assessing the correctness of facts and figures mentioned at our Afro friendly web production shown below,